-Our audit committee of the Board of Directors has appointed Deloitte & Touche LLP as Ooma's independent registered public accountants for the year ending January 31, 2022 and the Board recommends that stockholders vote for ratification of such appointment.
+Our audit committee of the Board of Directors has appointed KPMG LLP as Ooma's independent registered public accountants for the year ending January 31, 2023 and the Board recommends that stockholders vote for ratification of such appointment.
+KPMG LLP has been engaged as our independent registered public accounting firm since June 2021.